-Discipline of biology and geology Discipline of Geology 10 th grade 11 th grade 12 th grade (Presentation of a problem / situation) Theme I - Geology, geologists and their methods The Earth and interaction between its sub-systems.
+Discipline of biology and geol Discipline of Geology 10 th grade 11 th grade 12 th grade 10 th grade (Presentation of a problem / situation) Theme I - Geology, geologists and their methods The Earth and interaction between its sub-systems.
 Rocks, files that tell Earth's history Measuring time and the age of the Earth.
 Earth, a planet in change.
 (Presentation of a problem / situation) Theme II - The Earth, a very special planet Formation of the Solar System.
 The Earth and terrestrial planets.
 The Earth, a planet only to protect.
-(Presentation of a problem / situation) Theme III - Understand the structure and dynamics of the geosphere Methods of studying the geosphere.
+(Presentation of a problem / situation) Theme III - Understand the structure and dynamics of the geosphere.
 Volcanology.
 Seismology.
 Internal structure of the geosphere.
 (Presentation of a problem / situation) Theme IV - Geology, problems and everyday materials Human occupation and land use issues.
-Important processes and geological materials in terrestrial environments.
-Sustained exploitation of geological resources.
-(Presentation of a problem / situation) Theme I - From the Theory of Continental Drift to Plate Tectonic Theory.
+Important processes and geo- logical materials in terrestrial environments.
+Sustained exploitation of geo- logical resources.
+12^m grade (Presentation of a problem / situation) Theme I - From the Theory of Continental Drift to Plate Tectonic Theory.
 Lithospheric dynamics.
 Genesis and evolution of the theory of drifting continents.
 Lithospheric dynamics and major geological structures.
 (Presentation of a problem / situation) Theme II - The history of Earth and life Measuring time and the history of the Earth.
 Examples of dating methods.
 Chronostratigraphic table.
 Correlation of chronostratigraphical and geochronological units.
 Geo-history.
 Life in the Precambrian, Paleozoic, Mesozoic, and Cenozoic.
 Paleogeographical evolution.
 The geological history of a region.
 (Presentation of a problem / situation) Theme III - The Earth yesterday, today and tomorrow The Earth before the appearance of man.
 Paleoclimate and impact of lithospheric dynamics on climate change.
 Environmental changes in Earth's history and evolution of the human species.
-Man as an agent of environmental changes.
 What scenarios for the 21st century?
-Regional and global environmental changes.
+Regional and global a) The constructivist learning perspective, centered on student learning, not ignoring the important role of the teacher as a facilitator;